My Harp Story - by John Lozier

 The harp is widely popular across Mexico and South America, but not so much in Central America.
 The Spanish word for harp, ARPA can also be an acronym for a possible movement to re-establish the harp in popular culture (Asociacion para el Reestablecimiento Popular del Arpa).
 This requires recruitment and training of new harpers among the Salvadorans, Guatemalans, and Nicaraguans, as well as North Americans.
 Fortunately some steps have been taken by Lis Joosten in Honduras and by Patrice Fisher in Guatemala.

-From 1995 to about 2015, folk harpists gathered at the Irish Spring Fesrtival in Ireland, West Virginia. (some details fit here)
+( Here I will insert short stories about events from about 1995 to about 2000, including folk harpists gathered at the Irish Spring Fesrtival in Ireland, West Virginia.)

 1995, March, Sue Richards at the Irish Spring Festival.